checklist/checklist-support/docs/checklists/checklists.md

 ![Checklist Embed](/assets/images/checklists/checklist-embed.png)

-Note: You can also customize the font size as well as decide to show/ hide the task notes.
+Note: You can also customize the font size as well as decide whether to show or hide task notes.

 ## Checklist Notes